 After hanging on for a few hours, local Forest Service rangers coaxed the black bear cub down from the tree and ensured its safety back into the woods of the Blue Ridge Mountains.
 Shortly afterward, the Pender family and friends wanted to boost local businesses and celebrate Appalachian culture by throwing a town party, which eventually led to the Bear on the Square Mountain Festival — a celebration of Dahlonega’s bear family.

 Today, loyal sponsors, Friends of Bear (annual festival attendees who make donations), and 100+ volunteers make this non-profit mountain festival possible year after year.
 All proceeds from the festival go directly to planning and preparing next year’s Bear on the Square.
-So, come on over to Dahlonega this spring to support our beautiful Appalachian culture and community!
+So, come on over to downtown Dahlonega’s public square this spring to support our beautiful Appalachian culture and community!

 You’ll know the Bear on the Square Mountain Festival has begun when acoustic music plays on Friday evening.
-People gather together and join in mini-performances throughout the historic public square all weekend.
+People gather from all over Lumpkin County and join in mini-performances throughout the historic public square every weekend.
 In fact, everyone is encouraged to bring along their own instrument to jam old-time music with new friends.
 Feel free to hop in and play anytime during the festival and remember to bring a chair!

 Want to bring your instrument to play but don’t want to lug it around the event all day?
 Place your instrument under the supervision of event workers at the Information Booth on the Square.
 Simply swap your instrument for a token and swap back when you’re itching to pick, toot, or strum on the square again!
 Pro tip: place a card with your name and phone number inside your instrument case for added security.

-Featuring 80+ creative booths, the Artist Marketplace is a fun area to check out traditional crafts and artistry from the region’s top artists and craftsmen in North Georgia.
-Set up around the public square, it’s a neat place to take a stroll at the mountain festival.
+Featuring 80+ creative booths, the juried Artist Marketplace is a fun area to check out traditional crafts and artistry from the region’s top artists and craftsmen in North Georgia.
+Set up around the historic public square; it’s a neat place to take a stroll at the mountain festival.

 - Glass and metal decor